Last Updated on August 16, 2023 by Janine

 This post may contain affiliate links.
 Read my Disclosure & Privacy policies for more detail.

-When it comes to tipping in Mexico, there is a lot to consider.
+When it comes to tipping in Mexico, there’s a lot to consider.
 Who is expecting a tip?
 How much should you give?
-And which currency should you use? are questions that come up all the time.
+Which currency should you use?

 I’ve done my best to include everyone I’ve encountered in Mexico who is expecting a tip, a few people you might feel inclined to tip but shouldn’t, and guidelines for figuring out how much to give them.